kurtjd/jaxe/README.md

 TODO
 =====
+* Add full S-CHIP support
+* Look into support for other CHIP-8 variants
-* Add misc features
+* Add GUI
-* Add debug mode
+* Add more test cases
+* Test Windows support
+* Continue to refactor and optimize code

 Requirements
 ============